Click on a thumbnail to see photos organized in catalogues, or use the filter to narrow down your choice.

 If you want to write to me, please send an e-mail to: email@example.com

 I know that the equipment doesn’t take photos by itself, but there is no denying that it helps a lot in difficult situations, which take place quite often during long expeditions.
 I’ve tried taking cameras such as Leica or Fuji with me, but my delight in the low weight of my backpack was gone very soon, once I had to take a photo that was nontypical.
 I say nontypical, because I take photos in many different places.
 Sometimes I need a telephoto, which enables me to shoot from a distance, sometimes I need a wide angle, and primarily something that will be useful in various types of settings - sport, nature or street, and reportage photos.
-However, after many tests, I’ve always come back to a DSLR cameras.
-Today I’m working with Nikon D5, which I find the best choice for me.
 I take the heavy luggage into account, it actually always exceeds 30kg, but the satisfaction that I get from taking a good picture, fully compensates for all the other inconveniences.

-My main camera is Nikon D5 and a set of prime and zoom lenses.
+My main camera is now Nikon Z7, after long story with Nikon D5, and a set of prime and zoom lenses.
 I got used to Nikon lenses and after many experiments, I no longer use its “substitutes” like Sigma or Tamron, even though I am aware of the fact that some quite successful models have been released lately.

 I get used to good and verified solutions pretty fast.
 For flying I use a DJI drone, I use GoPro sport cameras for filming, and what carries all this equipment is always the Manfrotto products, which survived even in the most difficult conditions.
 My favourite Pelican suitcase, in which I always carry more than the weight required by the airport, and the Black Rapid camera strap – it’s the perfect match.